 Native Plant & Orchid House

-The Native Plants & Orchid House contains over 100 species of Belizean orchids.
-Since this collection is more about conservation then knocking your socks off with prom-size corsages, we hope you will take time to appreciate Belize’s small, delicate and very beautiful orchids.
+The Native Plants & Orchid House and the Orchid Nursery contain over 100 species of Belizean orchids.
+Since this collection is more about conservation then knocking your socks off, we hope you will take time to appreciate Belize’s small, delicate and very beautiful orchids.

-Brendan noted that, Ken’s collection was recorded and collected legally and at the time there wasn’t a botanic garden in Belize.
+Brendan noted that Ken’s collection was recorded and collected legally and at the time there wasn’t a botanic garden in Belize.
 He suggested that we become one and make it official.
-And so Belize Botanic Gardens was registered with the Government of Belize in 1993 as a non-profit organization.
+And so Belize Botanic Gardens was registered with the Government of Belize in 1997 as a non-profit organization.

 This particular orchid has a bloom about the size of a “flea”.
 Its a good reminder that not all orchids are showy corsage pieces.

 Belize is a member of CITES an international agreement to protect plant and animal species in danger of extinction through international trade.
 BBG does not participate in selling native orchids.
 Our collection are for educational and research purposes only.

 Click here to view a comprehensive list of Belize orchids.